malimccalla/cv/README.md

 **_disclaimer:_**

 Sometimes I know things and sometimes I don't.
-I'm ok with that because at _all times_ I work on moving the latter to the former (and if all fails there's probably an npm package for it 📦).
+I'm ok with that because at _all times_ I work on moving the latter to the former (and if all else fails there's probably an npm package for it 📦).